hpaluch/osfs/README.md

 # OpenStack from Scratch (OSFS)

-> Project summary: setup OpenStack with single (easy to understand) bash script.
+Project summary: setup OpenStack with single and easy to understand bash script.

 Here are several variants how to setup single-node OpenStack under Ubuntu LTS 24.04 (but 1st variant tested under 22.04 only).

 # Status

+> [!WARNING]
-> WARNING!
-OpenStack Zed suddenly declared LinuxBridge as "experimental"
+> OpenStack Zed suddenly declared LinuxBridge as "experimental"
 > (actually meaning "unsupported").
 See
 > https://docs.openstack.org/neutron/zed/admin/config-experimental-framework.html
 > and https://opendev.org/openstack/kolla-ansible/commit/8ef21123aea6371f23a7e86f6461a91c17bd84fd
 > So far, it works.
 >
 > What is irony that in the past RackSpace run away from OVS back to
-> LinuxBridge because OVS was to unstable for regular use:
+> LinuxBridge because OVS was too unstable for regular use:
 > https://www.youtube.com/watch?v=_OdPP_4PYD4

+> [!WARNING]
-> WARNING!
-No Horizon (Web UI) yet.
+> No Horizon (Web UI) yet.
 > I plan to add such variant later...

 Setup variants with "provider" (public) network only: